-- 5. Sewage Disposal Sewage disposal plans must have been approved by the New Hampshire Department of Environmental Services (DES) Subsurface Systems Bureau.
-Such approval notwithstanding, the Planning Board, on the advice of a sanitary system engineer of its own choice, may approve or disapprove, or approve with modifications, such plans if it deems such State approved plans insufficient, and may make additional requirements.
-In no case will discharge of pollutants into surface water or wetlands be permitted, nor will any system which utilizes mechanical or powered devices be permitted unless a copy of a service contract, prepaid at least 12 months in advance, giving the Town or any citizen thereof the power to call for repairs, or in bond in lieu thereof, shall be submitted to the Planning Board, and after approval such contract or bond shall be renewed annually.
-It shall be understood that failure to renew, and/or non- repaired failure of such sewage system, shall be grounds for eviction of residents of such cluster development whether owners or tenants, unless and until the system is rendered functional. - 6.
-Erosion Controls The recommendations of the district representative of the Natural Resource Conservation Service (NRCS) shall be complied with, including but not limited to the provision of impoundment basins, i.e. for a fire pond, grass or ground cover, diversions, riprap channels, storm sewers, culverts and other erosion and sediment-control devices during and after construction.
+- a.
+Sewage disposal plans must have been approved by the New Hampshire Department of Environmental Services (DES) Subsurface Systems Bureau. - b.
+Such approval notwithstanding, the Planning Board, on the advice of a sanitary system engineer of its own choice, shall approve or disapprove, or approve with modifications, such plans if it deems such State approved plans insufficient, and may make additional requirements. - c.
+In no case will discharge of pollutants into surface water or wetlands be permitted, nor will any system which utilizes mechanical or powered devices be permitted unless a copy of a service contract, prepaid at least 12 months in advance, giving the Town the power to call for repairs, or in bond in lieu thereof, shall be submitted to the Planning Board, and after approval such contract or bond shall be renewed annually.

+8. Erosion Controls:

+- a.
+The recommendations of the district representative of the Natural Resource Conservation Service (NRCS) shall be complied with, including but not limited to the provision of impoundment basins, i.e. for a fire pond, grass or ground cover, diversions, riprap channels, storm sewers, culverts and other erosion and sediment-control devices during and after construction. - b.
+A written copy of the NRC recommendations shall be provided to the Planning Board prior to any construction